asterisk/documentation/docs/Development/Roadmap/Asterisk-15-Projects/Stream-Support-Across-Asterisk.md

----
+!!! note

-**Note:**  The following recommendations assume that changes to APIs will prefer adding to them, and not removing or changing existing elements.
+    The following recommendations assume that changes to APIs will prefer adding to them, and not removing or changing existing elements.
 Ideally anything written against them should build and behave as they do today.
 The same goes for dialplan functions or applications.
 Existing arguments should work as they do today.

----
+[//]: # (end-note)

----
+!!! info ""

-**Information:**  If you are reading this and have any questions consulting the [asterisk-dev mailing list](http://lists.digium.com/mailman/listinfo/asterisk-dev) or the [#asterisk-dev](/Asterisk-Community/IRC) IRC channel are the best venues for discussion.
+    If you are reading this and have any questions consulting the [asterisk-dev mailing list](http://lists.digium.com/mailman/listinfo/asterisk-dev) or the [#asterisk-dev](/Asterisk-Community/IRC) IRC channel are the best venues for discussion.

----
+[//]: # (end-info)